Eat Shrimp for Weight Loss: Unpacking the Health Benefits & Nutritional Profile

 Shrimp Decreases Appetite

 Shrimp helps with weight loss by decreasing appetite in a couple ways and being high in protein is only one of them.
 Shrimp also decreases appetite by increasing CCK (cholecystokinin), a stomach hormone that has been shown to reduce hunger and help you feel full longer.
-Researchers have found that increased levels of CCK were accompanied by reduced body weight and fat mass.
-So, next time you’re sitting down to a nice meal at a restaurant, you might want to consider ordering a shrimp cocktail as an appetizer.
+Researchers have found that increased levels of CCK were accompanied by reduced body weight and fat mass.5 So, next time you’re sitting down to a nice meal at a restaurant, you might want to consider ordering a shrimp cocktail as an appetizer.
 That way, you’ll get full sooner and make better food choices all evening.

 Shrimp Contains Omega-3 Fatty Acids

-Shrimp contains omega-3 fatty acids, which is another reason it’s so helpful in weight loss.
-Research has indicated that omega-3 fatty acids can aid in weight loss and also have several health benefits besides weight loss.
 According to the Harvard School of Public Health, omega-3 fatty acids are known to lower risk factors for heart disease and stroke, help control eczema, lupus, and rheumatoid arthritis, and even help prevent cancer and other conditions.
 While many omega-3 fatty acids come from seafood such as fish and shrimp, they are also found in nuts, flax seeds and flax seed oil, leafy vegetables, and even some grass-fed animal fat.

 Shrimp Is Linked To Reduced Risk Of Cardiovascular Issues In Women